BNS6551/BNS-Contracts-Mockup/README.md

 The BNBRegistrarController contract facilitates the registration and management of domain names.
 It allows users to register new names, place bids for a domain, transfer the ownership of a domain, and update the resolver associated with a domain.

 Methods:
-- register(string memory name, address owner, address resolver, address addr): Allows users to register a new domain name.
+- `register(string memory name, address owner, address resolver, address addr)`: Allows users to register a new domain name.
-- bid(uint256 tokenId): Allows users to place a bid for a domain name.
+- `bid(uint256 tokenId)`: Allows users to place a bid for a domain name.
-- endAuction(uint256 tokenId): Ends the auction for a domain name and transfers the NFT to the highest bidder.
+- `endAuction(uint256 tokenId)`: Ends the auction for a domain name and transfers the NFT to the highest bidder.
-- withdraw(): Allows the owner to withdraw the balance from the contract. setEndOfYear(uint256 timestamp): Allows the owner to set the endOfYear timestamp.
+- `withdraw()`: Allows the owner to withdraw the balance from the contract. setEndOfYear(uint256 timestamp): Allows the owner to set the endOfYear timestamp.

 ## BaseRegistrarImplementation Contract
 The BaseRegistrarImplementation contract is an ERC721 token that represents ownership of a domain.
 It allows the management of subdomains and the associated resolvers.

 Methods:
-- setController(address _controller): Allows the owner to set the controller address.
+- `setController(address _controller)`: Allows the owner to set the controller address.
-- setResolver(address resolver): Allows the owner to set the resolver address.
+- `setResolver(address resolver)`: Allows the owner to set the resolver address.
-- register(uint256 id, address owner): Registers a new subdomain.
+- `register(uint256 id, address owner)`: Registers a new subdomain.
-- reclaim(uint256 id, address owner): Reclaims the ownership of a subdomain.
+- `reclaim(uint256 id, address owner)`: Reclaims the ownership of a subdomain.

+## BNSRegistry Contract
+The BNSRegistry contract is a key component of the Binance Name Service (BNS) system, which manages the ownership and resolution of domain names.
+The contract includes functions for setting the owner, resolver, and subnode owner of a domain name.

+- `setRecord(bytes32 node, address _owner, address _resolver)`: Allows users to set the owner and resolver of a domain name. setOwner(bytes32 node, address _owner): Allows users to set the owner of a domain name.
+- `setSubnodeOwner(bytes32 node, bytes32 label, address _owner)`: Allows users to set the owner of a subdomain. setResolver(bytes32 node, address _resolver): Allows users to set the resolver of a domain name.
+- `setApprovalForAll(address operator, bool approved)`: Allows users to set the approval status of an operator.

 ##  Dependencies
 Please note that this repository does not have external dependencies.
 However, ensure that the Ethereum environment you're deploying to is compatible with the pragma solidity ^0.8.9 version.